 Presence of International Students at Bethel Seminary - St. Paul

-There is a medium sized community of about 11 international students at Bethel Seminary - St. Paul representing at least -1 countries.
-Click on the Bethel Seminary - St. Paul International Student Page for more information.
+There is a relatively small community of about 6 international students at Bethel Seminary - St. Paul representing -1 countries.
+For all the details, go to the Bethel Seminary - St. Paul International Student Page.

 Age Range on Campus